-- Involve staff in service redesign discussions using the service redesign toolkit. - Use staffing equalities data to inform decision making. - Apply the council's policies and procedures equitably and appropriately. - Review vacant posts, use of agency employees etc. to minimise the impact. - Manage redeployment on a corporate level. - Where there may be a reduction of posts consider offer of voluntary severance. - Where there will be compulsory redundancy ensure that selection processes are clear and unbiased, and that processes take into account any individual needs. - Ensure processes and criteria related to selection for voluntary redundancy are clear and transparent and use the compensation panel appropriately. - Ensure managers involved in selection have completed relevant training including the Fair and Inclusive briefing sessions. - HR to support and advise managers delivering service changes. - Offer all employees one to one meetings and relevant transition support. - Attach the summary EIA to each consultation document, and continue to assess equality impacts through the consultation process. - Ensure reasonable adjustments are put in place for individual members of staff.
+- Involve staff in service redesign discussions using the service redesign toolkit. - Use staffing equalities data to inform decision making. - Apply the council's policies and procedures equitably and appropriately. - Review vacant posts, use of agency employees etc. to minimise the impact. - Manage redeployment on a corporate level. - Where there may be a reduction of posts consider offer of voluntary severance. - Where there will be compulsory redundancy ensure that selection processes are clear and unbiased, and that processes take into account any individual needs. - Ensure processes and criteria related to selection for voluntary redundancy are clear and transparent and use the compensation panel appropriately. - Ensure managers involved in selection have completed relevant training including the mandatory Recruitment & Selection e-learning for managers and the Fair and Inclusive briefing session. - HR to support and advise managers delivering service changes. - Offer all affected employees one to one meetings and relevant transition support.

-Ensure staff and managers are aware of the range of support and training available during the consultation process regarding mental health support including individual reasonable adjustments, staff wellbeing information, counselling services and occupational health/risk assessment support where required.
+- Review the summary EIA for each proposal prior to consultation and produce a more detailed EIA when the detail of the staffing impacts become known, and continue to assess equality impacts through the consultation process. - Ensure reasonable adjustments are put in place for individual members of staff. - Ensure staff and managers are aware of the range of support and training available during the consultation process regarding mental health support including individual reasonable adjustments, staff wellbeing information, counselling services and occupational health/risk assessment support where required.